alexHoggett/CV/README.md

 <a href="#projects">Projects</a> | <a href="#experience">Experience</a> | <a href="#education">Education</a> | <a href="#skills">Skills</a> | <a href="https://www.linkedin.com/in/alex-shabib-hoggett-7597041b7/">LinkedIn</a>
 </h3>

-A Graduate Full-Stack Developer working with Javascript and Ruby.
-Driven by coding best-practices, collaboration and self-growth, i bring a natural curiosity and energy to my work in web-development, across the stack.
+I'm a recent graduate of Makers Academy and a passionate and empathetic full-stack software engineer working with Javascript, Ruby and Python.
+Driven by industry best-practices, collaboration and self-growth, I bring a natural curiosity and energy to my work in web-development, across the stack.With a degree in Creative Computing from Goldsmiths, University of London, I have a solid foundation in both computer science and creative problem-solving.
+In addition, my extensive experience leading teams in high-end catering has honed my communication, collaboration, and project management skills.
+My technical and soft skills, combined with my endless appetite for learning and growth, make me an exceptional candidate for any junior position.

 ## Projects